AU-DK-Robotics/VL-GRiP3/OverlapPredator/training/readme.txt

-tac1, tac2, and tac3 are the names of the objects you want to register.
+tac1, tac2, and tac3 are the names of the objects you want to register (based on your Paligemma training dictionary).

 The CAD folder is where you need to place your cad.stl file.